marwahmh/ES-Project1/README.md

 # Unit Tests
 ## For the Compiled C file
 ### Test1: ReRunMe(0)
 We have 3 Tasks (A,B,C).
-Task A here is the task with the highest priority, and will use ReRunMe with 0 delay time.
+Task A here is the task with the highest priority, and will use ReRunMe with 0 delay time.<br/>
 <img width="689" alt="Results1" src="https://user-images.githubusercontent.com/49562717/114270967-7733c300-9a0f-11eb-8dab-253760e5e88c.png">

 ### Test2: Scheduling of 3 Tasks
 We have 3 Tasks (A,B,C).
 Task C has the highest priority then B then A. A reruns itself after 3 ticks, while B reruns itself after 5 ticks.
-The expected output is the execution of C->B->A then the readyQueue will be empty for 2 tickS then it will start executing A->B->A->B and so on.
+The expected output is the execution of C->B->A then the readyQueue will be empty for 2 tickS then it will start executing A->B->A->B and so on. <br/>
 <img width="689" alt="Results2" src="https://user-images.githubusercontent.com/49562717/114271055-d691d300-9a0f-11eb-90ff-66f23d28ea5a.png">

 ### Test3: Attempting to input an invalid priority number
-We're trying here to give TaskA an invalid priority number, to test the program since the schedueler supports 8 priority levels.
+We're trying here to give TaskA an invalid priority number, to test the program since the schedueler supports 8 priority levels.<br/>
 <img width="689" alt="Results3" src="https://user-images.githubusercontent.com/49562717/114271157-4acc7680-9a10-11eb-85b4-79c095ba639d.png">

 ### Test4: Testing with 4 Tasks (A, B, C, D) - Scalability Test